Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/host_server_setup_ansible.md

 #### Makes ISLE Host service changes

-**Please note:** _Any of these services can be re-enabled post installation see appropriate documentation for opening ports on firewalls etc._
+**Please Note:** _Any of these services can be re-enabled post installation see appropriate documentation for opening ports on firewalls etc._

 | Ubuntu / Debian             | CentOS / RHEL                 |
 | -------------               | -------------                 |